vsoch/tw-jekyll/README.md

 #### Software Dependencies

-If you want to run docsy jekyll via a container for development (dev) or production (prod) you can use containers.
+If you want to run jekyll via a container for development (dev) or production (prod) you can use containers.
 This approach requires installing [docker-ce](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/).

 #### Customization